 Short Answer: You can switch plasma donation centers; however, you can’t go back and forth regularly between multiple locations or donate to more than one company at a time.
 You can switch plasma donation locations by transferring your information within the same company or enrolling as a new donor with a different company.
 For more details on switching plasma donation centers, see below.

 Can I Switch Plasma Donation Centers?

 You can switch plasma donation centers, but you can’t switch back and forth between different centers on a regular basis.
 You also can’t donate to more than one plasma company at any time; you’ll need to choose one center and become an established donor at that location.
 We contacted various plasma donation centers — including BioLife Plasma Services, Biomat USA, BPL Plasma, CSL Plasma, and Grifols Plasma — to confirm this information.

 Rules for Switching Plasma Donation Centers

-Most plasma donation centers do not require you to sign a contract or donate a specific number of times.
-However, centers do prefer that you make your first two plasma donations at the same center before switching, as you must make at least two donations before your plasma can be used.
+Most plasma donation centers don’t require you to sign a contract or donate a specific number of times.
+However, they do prefer that you make your first two plasma donations at the same center before switching; you must make at least two donations before your plasma can be used.

-If you switch to a plasma center that is part of the same company as your previous center, you can have your information transferred.
-Just let the new location know the location of your previous center.
-In some cases, even with your transferred information, you will still be required to undergo new donor setup and screening at the new location.
+If you switch to a plasma center that is part of the same company as your previous center (such as one closer to your workplace or home), you can transfer your information to the new location.
+You may still need to undergo donor setup and screening at the new location.

-Why You Cannot Donate to Multiple Plasma Centers at Once
+Why You Can’t Donate to Multiple Plasma Centers at Once